lzenner/themed_tweaks/themed_tweaks/readme.themed_tweaks.english.txt

 ------------------------------------------------------------------------
 This mod requires BG1EE, SoD, BG2EE or EET.

-Themed Tweaks's main purpose is to augment role-playing options through the game series.
+This mod main purpose is to augment the role-playing environment throughout the game series.
 To that end, it tweaks the storyline in various places.

 ------------------------------------------------------------------------
 DESCRIPTION